za-ek/framy/README.md

 ##### Target
-Target can be a callback function, an array contains function name, an array with class name and method name, or an object implements \Zaek\Framy\Action interface
+Target can be a callback function, an array contains function name, an array with class name and method name (method must be static for class names not object), or an object implements \Zaek\Framy\Action interface

 ##### Examples